emm26/bash-password-manager/README.md

   3) To encrypt the passwords text file it uses "openssl aes-256-cbc -salt -in /Users/yourUser/psw_decripted.txt >> /Users/yourUser/psw_encripted.txt" (Replace the PATHS as you wish, as well as the encryption algorithm), set your own encryption password which will be requested to decrypt when you run the script.

-  4) A future operation to add to the script could be modifiyng existing usernames and/or passwords.
+  4) A future operation to add to the script could be modifying existing usernames and/or passwords.